This visa is issued for stays for NALCAP / auxiliares de conversación.

 Applying for a NALCAP / Auxiliar de conversación visa also entails applying for a stay permit.

-• Who can apply for a visa: Visa applications must be submitted in person by the applicant or by an authorized representative just in cases of long distances or proven difficulties in traveling.
-Appointment must be requested in advance by sending an email to cog.toronto.vis@maec.es.
-If the applicant is a minor, the application must be submitted by his/her parents or legal guardian.
+- Who can apply for a visa: Visa applications must be submitted in person by the applicant or by an authorized representative.
+Appointment must be requested in advance by sending an email to cog.toronto.citasvis@maec.es.

-• Collecting the visa: The visa must be collected in person by the applicant or by their authorized representative (if the applicant is a minor) within a maximum period of 2 months, counted as of the day after the date on which the favourable decision is notified.
+- Collecting the visa: The visa must be collected personally by the applicant without the need for a prior appointment, within a maximum period of 1 month, counting from the day following the date on which the favorable resolution is notified.
 The Consular Office will inform the applicant regarding the procedure for the return of the passport and any other original documentation.

 If the stay is for longer than 6 months, the visa will be valid for a 90-day stay.
 The applicant must apply for a Foreigner Identity Card within a period of 1 month from their entry into Spain, at the Foreign Nationals' Office or the Police Station of the province in which the permit was processed.